MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-database-for-mysql/includes/1-introduction.md

 ## What will we be doing?

-We'll assess the capabilities of Azure Database for MySQL and determine if it is a good choice for you to manage your workloads.
+You'll assess the capabilities of Azure Database for MySQL and determine if it is a good choice for you to manage your workloads.
 You'll:

 - Identify the features of Azure Database for MySQL.
 - Assess whether Azure Database for MySQL can help you address your organization's database requirements.